oracle-quickstart/oci-elastic/cluster/README.md

 # cluster

-Deploys a highly available Elasticsearch cluster.
+This is a Terraform module that deploys a highly available Elastic cluster.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
-That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).
+That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

 ## Architecture Brief